dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 Each script can be run independently of all others.

-An interactive question at the start of each script allows the user to decide: 1) whether to print results to standard output in a readable format (Scripts 1 & 2);
+An interactive question at the start of each script allows the user to decide:<br/> &emsp; 1) whether to print results to standard output in a readable format (Scripts 1 & 2)<br/>
-2) whether plots should have a dark or light background (Script 3).
+&emsp; 2) whether plots should have a dark or light background (Script 3).

 ## Download/Clone the Repository
 Follow the relevant step below to download or clone the repository onto your local machine.